inwonakng/homepage-old/data/blog/python-progress-bar.md

 ---

 Progress bars are a nice way to track progress of your python script.

-Most times, just printing the status of your script over some intervals is enough.
+Usually, just printing the status of your script over some intervals is enough.

-But if once your script involves a large number of iterations, you might find the flooding print statements a bit overwhelming.
+But you might find the flooding print statements a bit overwhelming once your script involves a large number of iterations/needs to run concurrently.
 Luckily, there are a few packages on python that can create nice progress bars in just a few extra lines (or even characters).
 In this post, we will cover `tqdm` and `rich`.

 ## tqdm